A1exanderAlexeyuk/OncologyRegimenFinder/README.md

 ## RawEvents.sql
 Optional script that generates a table using interests and oncology of interest for possible further analysis
 ## RegimenFormat.sql
 Then the ingredients are aggregated into one cell according to the same therapy start date and number.
+Then the max end date of ingredient will be put as the end of the regimen
 ## RegimenVocabulary.sql
-An optional script, the task of which is to find a match between the found mode and the mode in HemOnc selection
+An optional script, the task of which is to find a match between the found mode and the mode in HemOnc selection (not avalible in bigquery)

 # *******************************************************
 # -----------------INSTRUCTIONS -------------------------